 While working in the trade and in hospitality, he found time to be the Principal Lecturer for the SHATEC Australian Wine Education Awards (SAWEA) Program for 6 years from 1997 to 2002.

-Since 2001, Daniel has been contributing to the local wine scene’s understanding of wine communication.
+Since 2001, Daniel has been (and still continues) contributing to the local wine scene’s understanding of wine communication.
 As a panelist in local magazines, he was one of the pioneers to use local flavour descriptors to describe the sensory qualities of wine.
 He also co-developed the ‘Asian Wine Lexicon’ to help new wine consumers in Asia describe wines in their own context.